-This section identifies the objective, methods and targets to address the issue of minimising special wastes disposed of.
+This section identifies the objective and methods to address the issue of minimising special wastes disposed of.

 Special wastes are those wastes that cause particular problems at disposal and which may need special management to effectively recover material or ensure proper disposal.